About Sustainable Economies Consulting

-Elizabeth brings over 20 years of experience in community economic development in the United States and internationally.
+Elizabeth brings over 20 years of experience in sustainability and community economic development in the United States and internationally.
 Her diverse experience working in manufacturing, agriculture, non-profits, academic institutions, and government makes her well poised to build bridges across sectors.
 Elizabeth earned an undergraduate degree in Environmental Studies from Oberlin College and a Master of Science in Agricultural Economics from the University of Arizona.